10 Things You Might Not Know About Kwanzaa

 Kwanzaa began in the United States

 Since Kwanzaa is a pan-African and African-American holiday, some people incorrectly assume it originated in Africa.
-In actuality, it has American roots.
+In actuality, it has American roots—though people in Africa celebrate it today as well.
 Maulana Karenga, born Ronald McKinley Everett in Parsonsburg, Maryland, founded the holiday in 1966 during the civil rights movement.
-Then just 25 years old, Karenga was a black nationalist and activist intent on liberating African-Americans from racial oppression, in part by building pride and unity around their cultural origins.
+Then just 25 years old, Karenga was a Black nationalist and activist intent on liberating African Americans from racial oppression, in part by building pride and unity around their cultural origins.
 Karenga went on to earn two PhDs and is currently chair of the department of Africana Studies at California State University Long Beach.

 The holiday is modeled after harvest festivals